EASS-HIT-2022/SmartFit/README.md

 * Frontend
 * the ML model
-* API of exercises?

 ## To Fix:✅

 * more generic CRUD operations
 * tests
 * maybe try to handle the db with docker
-* env varbs for ports server db etc